open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Primary Objectives

-The cars will score points at the end of the race for their finishing positions.
+The cars will score points at the end of the race for their finishing positions:

+- 13 points for 1st
+- 10 points for 2nd
+- 8 points for 3rd
+- 6 points for 4th
+- 4 points for 5th